-A suitable sealant must be selected, depending on the condition/composition of the pipe lines, the medium, as well as the operating and environmental conditions.
+A suitable sealant must be selected, depending on the condition/composition of the pipe lines, the medium and the operating and environmental conditions.
 The sealing method described here is only an example and cannot be used in all cases.

 Risk of damage to device due to contaminated pipe system!